cse110-sp21-group19/cse110-sp21-group19/specs/adrs/060621-Deployment.md

 # 5/25/21 - Deployment
 ## Context and Problem Statement

-The team needs to be able to deply our app online.
+The team needs to be able to deploy our app online.

 ## Considered Options